 Previously Developed Site means a site that has been altered by paving, construction, and/or land disturbing activity.

+Project means a land development project.

 Redevelopment means structural development (construction, installation, or expansion of a building or other structure), creation or addition of impervious surfaces, replacement of impervious surfaces not as part of routine maintenance, and land disturbing activities associated with structural or impervious development on a previously developed site.
 Redevelopment does not include such activities as exterior remodeling.

+Regional stormwater management facility or regional facility means stormwater management facilities designed to control stormwater runoff from multiple properties, where the owners or developers of the individual properties may assist in the financing construction, operation and maintenance of the facility, and the requirement for on-site controls is either eliminated or reduced.

 Routine Maintenance means activities to keep an impervious surface as near as possible to its constructed condition.
 This includes ordinary maintenance activities, resurfacing paved areas, and exterior building changes or improvements which do not materially increase or concentrate stormwater runoff, or cause additional nonpoint source pollution.

 Runoff means stormwater runoff.